 hormone called luteinizing hormone (LH).
 LH is also important for normal function

 of your testicles or ovaries.
 You may also have tests to measure other hormone levels.

 What do my test results mean?

-FSH is measured in international units per milliliter (IU/mL).
-Normal results of this
+FSH is measured in milli-international units per milliliter (mIU/mL).
+Normal results